Word Is Out: Stories of Some of Our Lives

 Word Is Out: Stories of Some of Our Lives is a 1977 documentary film featuring interviews with 26 gay men and women.
 It was directed by six people collectively known as the Mariposa Film Group.
 Peter Adair conceived and produced the film, and was one of the directors.
-The film premiered in November 1977 at the Castro Theater in San Francisco and went into limited national release in 1978.
+The film premiered in November 1977 at the Castro Theatre in San Francisco and went into limited national release in 1978.
 It also aired on many PBS stations in 1978.

 The interviews from the film were transcribed into a book of the same title, which was published in October 1978.

 In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Film description

 Word Is Out intercuts interviews with 26 people, who speak about their experiences as gay men and lesbians.
 The interviewees range in age from 18 to 77, in locations from San Francisco to New Mexico to Boston, in types from a bee-hived housewife to student to conservative businessman to sultry drag queen, and in race from Caucasian to Hispanic, African-American, and Asian.
 Writer Elsa Gidlow, professor Sally Gearhart, inventor John Burnside, civil rights leader Harry Hay, actress Pat Bond, and avant-garde filmmaker Nathaniel Dorsky are among the people interviewed.

 The interviewees describe their experiences of coming out; falling in and out of love; and struggling against prejudice, stereotypes, and discriminatory laws.